meet the konverj/artists.

 Musically speaking, Adulthood comprises all of those things. . .
 But Cronin has become such a master weaver you almost don't notice all the threads of other styles that each song contains. . . .
 Where theatricality and absurdity have long been hallmarks of the Very Good stage show, Adulthood as an album coheres into an almost shockingly unified complete listen.
 No mere genre hybrid, the album captures Cronin's step away from all the previous styles and mediums he's pursued in the past.”

-Carmen Rothwell, Composer/Bassist/Vocalist
+Carmen Rothwell, composer for konverjdans

-Carmen Rothwell (she/her) is an upright bassist working at the intersection of creative, improvised, and contemporary music in New York City.
+Carmen Quill (she/her) is an upright bassist working at the intersection of creative, improvised, and contemporary music in New York City.
 She has performed with Andrew D’Angelo, David Murray, Ben Monder, Bill McHenry, Dave Douglas, Cuong Vu, Ted Poor, Wally Shoup, Wayne Horvitz, Jacob Sacks, and Kenny Wollesen, among many others.

 Originally from Seattle, WA, she grew up playing in school bands and orchestras, and went on to study music in the University of Washington’s Jazz Studies program.
 She quickly became a prominent voice in Seattle’s jazz and improvised music scenes, earning the Earshot Jazz award for Emerging Artist of the Year in 2014.
 She moved to NYC in 2016 and has since been performing and collaborating with some of the most creative jazz musicians on the scene, as well as with improvisers, songwriters, and interdisciplinary artists across many genres.
 She currently plays a central role in ongoing Brooklyn-based groups TRIO (with Andrew D’Angelo and Allan Mednard), Scree, and VALES, and has recently been developing a repertoire of solo music for bass and voice.
 Recent recordings include Scree’s “Live at the Owl” (2019) and Dave Douglas’ “Dizzy Atmosphere” (2020).